in the Least Developed Countries

 UN Capital Development Fund

-(% of GDP) in LDCs
+mobilised in LDCs

 Get the latest news, resources and insights delivered directly to your inbox